micartey/Cardinal-Anticheat/README.md

 **IMPORTANT NOTICE:** By downloading and using Cardinal-Anticheat you accept the following terms of use:

 - I allow the plugin to download source code from another computer
-- I understand that decomiling the source code is not allowed
+- I understand that decomiling any related source code is strictly prohibited
-  - This includes the extraction and reuse of code parts
+- I understand that reengineering any part of Cardinal is strictly prohibited

 If you have any questions about the backgrounds, please contact my discord